auth0/Auth0.swift/README.md

 #### Errors

-The Credentials Manager will only yield `CredentialsManagerError` error values.
+The Credentials Manager will only produce `CredentialsManagerError` error values.
 You can find the underlying error (if any) in the `cause: Error?` property of the `CredentialsManagerError`.
 Not all error cases will have an underlying `cause`.
 Check the [API Documentation](https://auth0.github.io/Auth0.swift/Structs/CredentialsManagerError.html) to learn more about the error cases you need to handle, and which ones include a `cause` value.

 ### Authentication API (iOS / macOS / tvOS / watchOS)